 Cottage | 2 bedrooms | sleeps 4

-The cottage has been fully renovated and updated with all the comforts of modern living, including a dishwasher, washing machine, wi-fi, etc, and yet retains many of its original features and exposed beams.
+The cottage has been fully renovated and updated with all the comforts of modern living, including a dishwasher, washing machine, UK television, wi-fi, etc, and yet retains many of its original features and exposed beams.
 There is even a wood burning fire in the living room - so nice to come back to after a long walk in the nearby woods on those early spring or autumn visits.

 Wi-fi is available at no extra charge.

 The property has a lovely sunny, peaceful garden which is accessed from the first floor, just the spot to unwind with a good book or enjoy a nice chilled glass of wine under the old apple tree.

 Cuxac Cabardes is a lively, friendly village with a mini supermarket, boulangerie, chemist, etc. It also has its own cafe, bar and restaurant, all within easy walking distance.

 For those who like horseriding or walking this area is paradise.
 The area has many miles of walks and bridleways, some of which start quite literally from the front door.
 Walking maps and suggestions are available from the bookcase in the cottage.

 Its vineyards and chateaux, moorlands and mountains, mysteries, myths and legends, make this the most fascinating part of France, and reputedly the sunniest.
 We are sure you will find the cottage is perfectly placed to explore it all.